DanielSvab/Raspberry_Pi-Phototrap/README.md

 # Thesis
 Construction PhotoTrap on Raspberry Pi.
 # Important Information
-There is a Summary from my thesis on University of South Bohemia in Czech Republik.
+There is a Summary from my thesis on *University of South Bohemia in Czech Republic*.
 All hardware was provided by University.
 It is a little guide for those who likes Raspberry Pi projects.

 In this thesis i used three OS Raspbian, Ubuntu Mate and Fedberry.